telerik/maui-docs/migrate-to-net-maui.md

 Now, you can replace the Telerik UI for Xamarin components with their Telerik UI for .NET MAUI counterparts.

-Some of the Telerik .NET MAUI controls have a migrating articles.
-There are tables that describe API changes, so you can review the differences Xamarin vs .NET MAUI.
+Some of the Telerik .NET MAUI controls have dedicated migration articles.
+These articles provide tables describing the relevant API changes so you can review the differences between Xamarin and .NET MAUI.

 ### Notes on Component Migration